department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/moderated/research-plan.md

-# Research Plan for Veteran Top Tasks MODERATED (Phase 1 of 2), Public Websites, Apr 28, 2022
+# Research Plan for Veteran Top Tasks MODERATED (Phase 1 of 2), Public Websites, May 4, 2022

 ## Background
 The current design of the VA.gov home page provides easy access to some Veteran tasks in four boxes near the top of the page.
 [User research on the home page](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/public-websites/research/202104-baseline-wayfinding/research-readout-full-June8.pdf) has shown that other tasks are more challenging to do when starting from the home page.
 We would like to learn which VA-related tasks are most important to Veterans and caregivers so that these tasks can be best supported from the home page.